 So, waking up to a chaotic morning is my norm.
 I am pretty used to it now and I have learned to cope.
 I just wish the people around me could do the same.
 On this particular Saturday, I was running around like a mad woman.
 My husband, who is a morning person, looks at me and says, “I am going to help you!”
 My filter was still asleep and I laughed out loud.
 He says, “What does that mean?” and I just knew I better turn around and just say, “I love you!”

 I am not sure how this happened, but things actually went okay.
 The house got clean.
 I looked presentable.
 My girls were happy and looked adorable.
 We went over our wills and the neighbors signed as our witnesses.
 We managed to get everyone out of the door by 10:15.
 We made it to the party by 10:30 (in our crazy life 30 minutes late is on time).
 I took the girls to the party while my husband ran to Wal-Mart to get a gift.
 He was back in no time and it all worked out.
 He did help me.
 I was wrong to laugh at him.
 Maybe…ok not maybe…defiantly a yes…I do need to work on my morning mood and organization.
 I need to fix this part of my life before my kids start school.

-So, hers to hoping for more mornings of waking up to morning perfection, for long-term goals, and for a less chaotic life.
+So, heres to hoping for more mornings of waking up to morning perfection, for long-term goals, and for a less chaotic life.

-Well maybe in my next like…let’s be realistic!
+Well maybe in my next life.
+Let’s be realistic!